KennethTrecy/chearmyp_token/README.md

 # Chearmyp Token
 A concrete implementation of tokens for Chearmyp language.

-This library represents the source as a queue of tokens.

 ## Origin
-It was in a repository with the lexer library.
+It was in a repository with the lexer library of Chearmyp parser.
 Yet, it has been forked for better development of future libraries.

 ## Tokens
 The tokens only contain the most important data of a Chearmyp node.
 For example, a simplex node can